 Bake for 20-25 minutes in preheated oven-- or until done.

-So that's my favorite, but for those who want a chocolate muffin with blueberries, here's a recipe from Yankee Magazine.
-As I mentioned, I haven't tried this yet, but it looks easy and good.
+The one above is my favorite, but for those who want a chocolate muffin with blueberries, here's a recipe from Yankee Magazine.

 1/2 cup unsalted butter